CyrusMoreno/alpacas-r-socute/index.md

 [user 8378563200](/users/file_show8378563200.jpg)
 [user 8792009665](/users/file_show8792009665.jpg)

-*The device user 1503960366 has an upward trend and there is no indication that our user is overworked.
+*The device user 1503960366 have an upward trend and there is no indication that the user had missed rest in any day.

-This trend is similar to other users.
-It is also important to note that our device detected and count how long a user remain on rest to high activity.
+Similar trends have been seen on other users' device usage.
+It is also important to note that our device detected and count how long a user remain on rest including up to high activity.

-#### Takeaway
+#### Takeaways
-The selling point here is that it effective in helping user to adapt a healthier and active lifestyle without affecting what they want to do in your life.
+The best selling points here is that our device helps users to adapt a healthier and active lifestyle without affecting what they want to do in life.